Non-Resident Commuting Flow

 Commuting Distances

-This layer displays the mean distance travelled by commuters, based on the centroids of the census blocks in which the reside and work.
-The mean was calculated excluding those records where the distance travelled was over 125 miles one-way.
+This layer displays the mean distance traveled by commuters, based on the centroids of the census blocks in which the reside and work.
+The mean was calculated excluding those records where the distance traveled was over 125 miles one-way.
 Additional data layers are available which show the proportion of commuters with a short (< 5 miles), moderate (5 – 25 miles), long (25 – 75 miles), or very long (75 – 125 miles) commute.

 LEHD Commuting Data